Njuelle/how-to-dashboard/part1.md

 Now we need to configure our two Kuzzle stacks and a bunch of plugins so that we can start crunching data  !

-Each stack needs to have the  kuzzle-enterprise-probes plugin configured Here’s an overview of our directory structure:
+Each stack needs to have the kuzzle-enterprise-probes plugin configured.
+Here’s an overview of our directory structure:

 ![Kuzzle](img/files.png)